 In most cases, the advocate who referred a new customer will earn credit, a discount, or a small cash prize.
 Meanwhile the new customer will earn a discount.
 This method will likely result in many successful referrals as both participants are incentivized.

-For this case only the advocate (your existing customer) will receive an incentive similar to the previously listed rewards.
+In this case, only the advocate (your existing customer) will receive an incentive similar to the previously listed rewards.
 This system works well for getting many referrals but the recommendations received may not all have a high potential of converting as referrers may focus on quantity instead of quality.

 For as much as monetary rewards can be utilized to drive engagement, there are also other ways to reward your customers.
 And, according to research from the University of Chicago non-cash incentives are 24% more effective at boosting performance than cash incentives.